calaldees/teacherEducation/teacherEducation/feedback.md

         * Write comments about students’ work on strips of paper without names.
 Sit students in groups of four.
 Each group of four students gets back their four pieces of work and their four comments.
 The group needs to decide which comment goes with which piece of work.

 Consider the question below
-* Most of these examples are about a student having a paper workbook (some computing teachers do this!)
+* Most of these examples are about a student having a paper workbook
     * Can you describe an example of any of these that map to the context of teaching Computing in a digital/remote classroom?